-The same holds true for commercial applications such as apartment buildings, condominiums, churches and schools.
-The larger commercial "mod/con" boilers also offer turn down ratios 10:1.
-That means with a couple of commercial boilers, you can fire down to 5% of the total BTU capacity of the boiler plant.
-With this type of turn down, building owners are experiencing fuel savings in range of 35%-40% and higher!
+The larger commercial "mod/con" boilers offer turn down ratios up to 10 to 1.
+That means with a couple of commercial boilers, you can fire down to 5% of the total BTU capacity of the boiler plant!
+With this type of turn down, building owners are experiencing fuel savings in range of 35-40% and higher!